momu/pandoc-scrlttr2/README.md

 ## Using German QR code postage stamps

-Go to [efiliale](in German language), get a stamp for _Standardbrief bis 20 g_ and choose _Mit Adresse(n)_.
+Go to https://www.efiliale.de (in German language) get a stamp for _Standardbrief bis 20 g_ and choose _Mit Adresse(n)_.
 The address fields can be left empty.
 Save the downloaded PDF as `internetmarke.pdf` and put `internetmarke: internetmarke.pdf` into the YAML block.

 ## Copyright